List of emperors of the Ming dynasty: List of emperors

 Era name, or "reign title", was chosen at the beginning of the emperor's reign to reflect the political, economic, and/or social landscapes at the time.
 During the Ming dynasty, except for Emperor Yingzong, the emperors only declared one era name during their reign, whereas emperors of previous dynasties usually had multiple era names.
-As a result, the emperors of the Ming dynasty were commonly referred to by their single era names.
+The emperors of the Ming dynasty were therefore commonly referred to by their single era names.